ibnuda/fpmortals/manuscript/complete.md

     def apply12[...]
 ~~~~~~~~

-Read `.apply2` as a contract promising: "if you give me an `F` of `A` and an `F`
-of `B`, with a way of combining `A` and `B` into a `C`, then I can give you an
-`F` of `C`".
-There are many uses for this contract and the two most important are:

 `.apply2` bisa dibaca sebagai: "bila kamu memberi saya sebuah `F` atas `A` dan
 `F` atas `B` dan sebuah cara untuk menggabungkan `A` dan `B` menjadi `C`, maka
 saya akan memberi kamu `F` atas `C`."
 Ada beberapa penggunaan atas metoda ini.
 Dan, dua yang paling penting adalah:

--   constructing some typeclasses for a product type `C` from its constituents `A`
-    and `B`
--   performing *effects* in parallel, like the drone and google algebras we
-    created in Chapter 3, and then combining their results.

 -   membuat kelas tipe untuk tipe produk `C` dari `A` dan `B`
 -   melakukan *efek* secara paralel, sebagaimana drone dan aljabar google
     yang kita buat pada Bab 3, dan menggabungkan hasilnya.

-Indeed, `Apply` is so useful that it has special syntax:

 Sudah barang tentu `Apply` mempunyai beberapa sintaks khusus yang
 berguna: